kisanakkkkk/writeup/Cyber Apocalypse CTF 2022/Jenny From The Block/Jenny From The Block.md

 <p>That way, we set an initial key for decrypt which consists of sha256 of encrypted_block[0] plus 'Command executed: cat secret.txt' to get original_block[1].
 Then encrypted_block[1] + ori_block[1] is used as the key to get original_block[2], and so on.</p>

+<p>construct all the concept above, and here's the python script i made:</p>
 <!-- wp:code -->
 <pre class="wp-block-code"><code>
 from pwn import *